21 NCAC 36 .0302 ESTABLISHMENT OF A NURSING PROGRAM ‑ INITIAL APPROVAL

-(m) If at any time it comes to the attention of the Board that a program on Initial Approval is not complying with Section .0300 of this Chapter, the program, upon written notification, shall:
+(p) If at any time a program on initial approval is not complying with Section .0300 of this Chapter, the program, upon written notification, shall:

 (1) correct the area of noncompliance and submit written evidence of this correction to the Board; or

 (2) submit and implement a plan for correction to the Board.

 (q) The Board shall rescind the initial approval of a program if the program does not comply with Paragraph (o) of this Rule.

 (r) If, following the survey and during final curriculum implementation, the Board finds that the program is complying with Section .0300 of this Chapter, the Board shall place the program on full approval status.

 (s) If, following the survey and during final curriculum implementation, the program does not comply with the Section .0300 of this Chapter, the Board shall rescind the program's initial approval and provide the program with written notice of the Board's decision.